Embracing Love, Part 2

 It may sound ridiculous, or like a bunch of touchy-feely woowoo nonsense, but opening ourselves completely to whatever experience we are having enables us to live the full, rich, rewarding lives we all so desperately crave.

 Check out this video for a discussion of this topic, including testimony from a participant about using these techniques to manage physical pain following surgery!
-Unconditional Love for Our Experience: Expressing Negative Emotions
+Embracing Love for Our Experience: Expressing Negative Emotions

-Tune in next week for Part 3 of this series – Unconditional Love for the World: Breaking the Cycle of Hate
+Tune in next week for Part 3 of this series – Embracing Love for the World: Breaking the Cycle of Hate